Yuri González Vidal

 Yuri González Vidal (born 12 January 1981) is a Cuban chess player.
 He received the FIDE title of Grandmaster (GM) in November 2008.
 González Vidal competed in the FIDE World Cup in 2017.
 In team events, he has represented Cuba in the Chess Olympiad in 2014 and the World Team Chess Championship in 2015.

+In 2018, Gonzalez tied for first place at the U.S. Masters Chess Championship.